You have an amazing business, and you should have a great reputation to match — instead, your reputation barely registers online.

 If you have a base of long-term loyal customers, why not mention your Yelp page to them?
 You should never tell them to write a review, but encouraging them to check your Yelp page can't hurt, especially if they've had positive experiences.

 A great way to authentically show off your Yelp page is by requesting a Find us on Yelp sticker.
-For businesses who have truly earned their stripes, Yelp will issue out a special "People Love Us on Yelp" window cling.
+For businesses who have truly earned their stripes, Yelp will issue a special "People Love Us on Yelp" window cling.

 3. Respond to negative reviews.